Employer Work Study Information & Resources

 - when unused awards will be canceled.

-What if the student does not have the Work-Study Award Confirmation E-mail from the Office of Financial Aid and Registrar?
+What if the student does not have the Work-Study Award Confirmation E-mail from the Office of Financial Aid?

 Students who do not have this E-mail can request one from One Stop Student Services.
 The E-mail will be generated the next day after Work-Study eligibility is confirmed.